jstartorg/jstartorg.github.io/jumpstart-assistant/jstats.jstart.org.md

 selector md-toolbar a[href*="salesforce.com/001"]
 This icon is a link to the Salesforce record directly.
 All staff can use this to see the information behind the scenes, including more details, reports, and historical information.

+selector md-content button[aria-label="Form on File"] These filters are for calling out missing data.
+When you click one, only the records without any information about the selected topic will be shown.